 EC: I worked with local New York people.
 Whether you hire a local crew depends on the project.
 On Pan’s Labyrinth, I went to Spain alone and hired a local crew.
 I didn’t know a single person in the art department before going.
 It was a fantastic crew and I’ve worked with several of them on other projects since then.
 For example, they worked with me on my previous film, The Impossible, which took a year and a half.
 We shot in Thailand and I took some of my old Spanish crew with me and also I brought a lead scenic painter from England.
 I took my two art directors, my propmaster, and my set decorator -the same one that worked on Pan’s Labyrinth and The Limits of Control.

 Jack Fisk has an amazing career designing the films of auteurs including Terrence Malick, Paul Thomas Anderson, and David Lynch.
-He designed every Terrence Malick film including The Thin Red Line, Days of Heaven, The New World, Badlands and the recent Tree of Life.
-He received an Oscar nomination for Paul Thomas Anderson’s There Will Be Blood and also designed his upcoming 50’s era release, The Master.
+He designed every Terrence Malick film including The Thin Red Line, Days of Heaven, The New World, Badlands and the more recent Tree of Life.
+He received an Oscar nomination for Paul Thomas Anderson’s There Will Be Blood and Alejandro Iñáritu’s The Revenant.
 For David Lynch he designed the dreamlike Mullhulland Dr.

 AS: Did you go to art school?